Eric-Megitt/Egna-Projekt-Annat-som-ni-vill-visa/The Behaviour Tree Structure.md

 # The Tree
 Behaviour Trees are a way of organizing complex systems of behaviour.
-They might be used for decision-making in video game NPCs and enemies.
-If you want to sound cool you might call behaviour trees, AI.
+They might be used for decision-making in video game NPCs, robotics or simulation.

-They're called behaviour trees since they're commonly represented as something which resembles a tree, with out-going branches that derive from branches that derive from a root.
+They're called behaviour "trees" since they're commonly represented as a graphs that resemble trees, with out-going branches that derive from branches that derive from a root.

 ```mermaid